-Exception, the employer does not need to document the re equired procedure for a particular machine or equipment, when a "Yes" answer car n be given for all of the following elements.
-Mar / Nia
+Exception, the employer does not need to document the required procedure for a particular machine or equipment, when a "Yes" answer can be given for all of the following elements.

-1. The machine or equipment has no potential for stored or residual energy or re-accumulation of stored energy after shut down which could endanger employees.
-Yes / No 2.
-The machine or equipment has a single energy source which can be readily identified and isolated. / 3.
-The isolation and locking out of the energy source will completely de-energize and deactivate the machine or equipment. / 4.
-The machine or equipment is isolated from the energy source and locked out during servicing or maintenance. / 5.
-A single lockout device will achieve a lock-out condition. / 6.
-The lockout device is under the exclusive control of the authorized employee performing the servicing or maintenance. / 7.
-The servicing or maintenance does not create hazards for other employees. / 8.
-The employer, in utilizing this exception, has had no incidents involving the unexpected activation or re-energization of the machine or equipment during servicing or maintenance. / Person(s) completing this analysis: Date
+1. The machine or equipment has no potential for stored or residual energy or re-accumulation of stored energy after shut down which could endanger employees. / Yes / No energy source which can be readily identified and isolated 1.
+Th for stored or residual energy or re-accumulation of stored energy after shut / source will completely de-energize and deactivate the machine or equipment energ gy source which can be readily / the energy source and locked out during servicing or maintenance. / sourc ce will completely de-energize and / condition. / The lockout device is under the exclusive control of the authorized employee performing the servicing or maintenance. / The servicing or maintenance does not create hazards for other employees. / 8.
+The employer, in utilizing this exception, has had no incidents involving the unexpected activation or re-energization of the machine or equipment during servicing or maintenance. / the e nergy source and locked out during / control of the authorized employee performing / the servicing or maintenance. / The servicing or maintenance does not create / hazards for other employees. / 8.
+The employer, in utilizing this exception, has had no incidents involving the unexpected activation or re-energization of the machine or equipment during servicing or maintenance. / hazards for other employees. / 8.
+The employer, in utilizing this exception, has had no incidents involving the unexpected activation or re-energization of the machine or equipment during servicing or maintenance. // contr ol of the authorized employee performing / had no incidents involving the unexpected activation or re-energization of the machine or equipment during servicing or maintenance. / Person(s) completing this analysis: 8.
+Tł had no incidents involving the unexpected activation or re-energization of the machine or / Perso on(s) completing this analysis: